jtkovacs/jtkovacs.github.io/REFS/UML.md

 # Elements of UML

-- Classes: Name, attributes, primary key/methods; analogous to relations.
-- Associations: Capture relationships between objects of two classes; self-association is possible.
-Also note the multiplicity of associations: `1..1 is default; m..n; m..\*; 0..n; 0..\*`.
-- Association classes: Add attributes to an association, e.g. “Date” and “Decision” to the association “Applied”
+## Classes

+Analogous to relations/tables.

+- Name
+- Attributes
+- Methods/primary key

+### Superclasses

+In/complete and disjoint/overlapping.

+### Subclasses

-- Subclasses: Inherit attributes from super/parent class, but have own unique attributes and/or unique associations.
+Inherit attributes from super/parent class, but have own unique attributes and/or unique associations.

-- Superclasses are in/complete and disjoint/overlapping.
+## Associations

+Captures type and multiplicity of relationships between objects of two classes; self-association is possible.

+#### Composition

-- Composition: Objects in one class ‘belong’ to objects in another class; denoted with a solid diamond on the association, default multiplicity `1..1`.
+Objects in one class ‘belong’ to objects in another class; denoted with a solid diamond on the association, default multiplicity `1..1`.
 No PK needed!

+#### Aggregation

-- Aggregation: Objects might ‘belong’ to at most one object of another class; denoted with an empty diamond on the association.
+Objects might ‘belong’ to at most one object of another class; denoted with an empty diamond on the association.
 PK required.

+Also note the multiplicity of associations:

+- `1..1`
+- `m..n`
+- `m..\*`
+- `0..n`
+- `0..\*`

+#### Association classes

+Add attributes to an association, e.g. “Date” and “Decision” to the association “Applied”.

 # Sources